cfengine/documentation/getting-started/installation/general-installation/installation-enterprise-free.markdown

 * [Tutorial for running examples][Examples and tutorials#Tutorial for running examples]

-* [Distribute files from a central location.][Distribute files from a central location]
+* [Distributing files from a central location.][Distributing files from a central location]

   Whereas the first tutorial in this list teaches you how to deploy business policy through the Mission Portal, this advanced, command-line tutorial shows you how to distribute policy files from the Policy Server to all pertinent Hosts.